sddevelopment-be/penguin-pragmatic-patterns/docs/4_Software_development/Tutorials/IntelliJ_Hotkeys/HOME.md

 ### **Windows**

 Another way of navigating to the location of the code causing our NullPointer exception, albeit less precise, is to first copy the method name from the stacktrace, in this case `findBall`.
 Next, open `BallServiceImpl.java`, using <kbd>ctrl</kbd> <kbd>n</kbd>.
 Now press <kbd>ctrl</kbd> <kbd>F12</kbd>.
-This lists all methods of a class.
+This lists all methods of a
+class.
 To navigate to the suspicious method: paste the name we copied from the stacktrace into the method list popup window.
 You can then press <kbd>Enter</kbd> to navigate to that method.

 Let's imagine we want to write a comparator for some object, or want to use it in a Set.
 You'll want to take a look at that objects `equals()` implementation.
-In case the object is filled to the brim with other methods, it might be easier to tap <kbd>ctrl</kbd> <kbd>F12</kbd> to check for an `equals` method.
+In case the object is filled to the brim with other methods, it might be easier to tap <kbd>
+ctrl</kbd> <kbd>F12</kbd> to check for an `equals` method.
 If you can't find it on your first try, tap <kbd>ctrl</kbd> <kbd>F12</kbd> again to browse the methods of the superclass as well.
 Let's open `RealBall.jave`, and try to find out if this class has its own `equals` and `hashcode` implementations, or wether makes use of its superclass implementations.

 ### **Mac**

+Another way of navigating to the location of the code causing our NullPointer exception, albeit less precise, is to first copy the method name from the stacktrace, in this case `findBall`.
+Next, open `BallServiceImpl.java`, using <kbd>&#8984;</kbd> <kbd>o</kbd> .
+Now press <kbd>ctrl</kbd> <kbd>F12</kbd>.
+This lists all methods
+of a class.
+To navigate to the suspicious method: paste the name we copied from the stacktrace into the method list popup window.
+You can then press <kbd>Enter</kbd> to navigate to that method.

+Let's imagine we want to write a comparator for some object, or want to use it in a Set.
+You'll want to take a look at that objects `equals()` implementation.
+In case the object is filled to the brim with other methods, it might be easier to tap <kbd>
+&#8984;</kbd> <kbd>F12</kbd> to check for an `equals` method.
+If you can't find it on your first try, tap <kbd>&#8984;</kbd> <kbd>F12</kbd>
+again to browse the methods of the superclass as well.
+Let's open `RealBall.jave`, and try to find out if this class has its own `equals` and `hashcode` implementations, or wether makes use of its superclass implementations.

 <!-- tabs:end -->